SeismicData/ASDF_definition/introduction.rst

 Introduction
 ============

-The submitted a paper containing a large section about the motivation for this new format and why we think we really need this.
+We submitted a paper containing a large section about the motivation for this new format and why we think we really need this.
+Once published we will put a link to it here.

 Why introduce a new seismic data format?
 ----------------------------------------